 Use Good Quality Ingredients

 It may seem insignificant but using good quality ingredients can make a huge difference to the taste and texture of your dough.
 For example, using strong bread flour rather than regular plain flour can help you achieve the iconic Neapolitan chewy texture.
 This is because strong bread flour contains more protein than plain flour, and this protein turns into gluten when kneaded, which is what gives pizza dough that texture.
-Using good quality and fresh olive oil will also add authentic Italian flavouring to your pizza.
+Using good quality and fresh olive oil will also add flavour to your pizza.